The Ins and Outs of China’s Army Day

 Army Day in modern China

 In China today, Army Day appears on official calendars as a holiday.
-However, it is not currently one of China’s seven public holidays, which means that it is still a workday for ordinary Chinese citizens.
+However, unlike other holidays like Labor Day or Spring Festival, it is not currently one of China’s seven public holidays, which means that it is still a workday for ordinary Chinese citizens.